Eaton Corporation and Subsidiaries v. Commissioner of Internal Revenue

 On March 23, 2017 the United States Tax Court ruled in favor of Amazon.com in its case against the IRS.
 The case involved a cost sharing arrangement with Amazon's European operations and the amount of the buy-in payment for pre-existing intangibles.
 The Court held that the IRS' calculation of the buy-in payment, which used a discounted cash flow analysis, was arbitrary, capricious, and unreasonable.
 It further held that Amazon's calculation, which used the Comparable Uncontrolled Transaction method, was appropriate, with certain adjustments.

 The parties entered into a Stipulated Decision on July 5, 2017 that calculated Amazon's overpayment of tax ($9.5 million) and underpayment of tax ($2.5 million) for tax years 2005 and 2006.
 The IRS has 90 days to decide whether to appeal the case.

-Medtronic, Inc. and Subsidiares v.
+Medtronic, Inc. and Subsidiaries v.
 Commissioner of Internal Revenue

 June 9, 2016

-Guidant Corporation and Subsidiares v.
+Guidant Corporation and Subsidiaries v.
 Commissioner of Internal Revenue

 In its opinion filed on February 29, 2016, the U.S. Tax Court held in favor of the Commissioner of Internal Revenue (Respondent), stating that neither Internal Revenue Code §482 nor the regulations thereunder require the Respondent to always determine the separate taxable income of each controlled taxpayer in a consolidated group contemporaneously with the making of the resulting adjustments.
 The Tax Court further held that §482 and the regulations thereunder allow the Respondent to aggregate one or more related transactions instead of making specific adjustments with respect to each type of transaction.